 - Any vitamins or dietary supplements you are currently taking

 To read our comments made to the USPSTF about their 2021 updates to their recommendation statement, click here.

 Other Ways to Prevent Heart Disease and Cancer

 To reduce your risk of heart disease, don’t smoke, keep your cholesterol and blood pressure under control, and do what you need to do to prevent diabetes.
-Being a man and older are risk factors you can’t control.
+Being a man and being older also put you at risk, but those are factors you can’t control.

 To reduce your risk of colorectal cancer, don’t smoke, don’t drink alcohol in excess, have a healthy diet, stay physically active, and maintain a healthy weight.
 Being older, and having a family history of colon cancer, Crohn’s disease, or ulcerative colitis are the risk factors you can’t control.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.

 The National Center for Health Research is a nonprofit, nonpartisan research, education and advocacy organization that analyzes and explains the latest medical research and speaks out on policies and programs.
 We do not accept funding from pharmaceutical companies or medical device manufacturers.
 Find out how you can support us here.

 - O’Brien CW, Juraschek SP, Wee CC.
 Prevalence of aspirin use for primary prevention of cardiovascular disease in the United States: results from the 2017 National Health Interview Survey.
 Annals of Internal Medicine.
 2019 Oct 15;171(8):596-8.